WS-UB/WL-Local-Server/docs/research-Yang-Chongze-Training-#128.md

-# WL-Local-Server Feature Branch: noROS_Synchronizer-Harry-Yufeng
+# WL-Local-Server Feature Branch: research/Yang-Chongze-Training-#128

 ## Description

-This branch is about making changes to the imu_gps_WiFi_publisher.py file to accomodate the new Wi-Fi CSI collector in [wiros_csi_node](https://github.com/WS-UB/wiros_csi_node)
+This branch is about getting all the heatmap parquet file name and path into a csv to index through by the ML model, and split them accordingly with training data, validation data, and test data

 ## Key Changes

 This feature introduces the following changes:

-- Changed index numbers for the Wi-Fi CSI data that is sent from the RPI's through MQTT.
+- We added the fetch_data_csv.py, which it creates 4 csv files one for training, one for validation, one for test, another one for all the partquet file name and paths

 ## Introduction